 Playa Venao is one of Central America’s premier surf destinations, located in Panama’s Azuero Peninsula.
-Panama is a smart place to invest as it has a stable democratic government, it’s currency is the US dollar, it does not get hit by hurricanes, and, of course, boasts the Panama Canal as a global shipping hub—ensuring the country’s peaceful, prosperous, and neutral existence.
+Panama is a smart place to invest as it has a stable democratic government, it’s currency is the US dollar, it does not get hit by hurricanes, and, of course, boasts the Panama Canal as a global shipping hub— ensuring the country’s peaceful, prosperous, and neutral existence.
 Panama City features an impressive and modern skyline contrasted by the lively and historic city center known as Casco Viejo.
 More importantly, Panama City is home of Copa Airlines and its Hub of the Americas, featuring over 80 direct flights to and from major cities in North America, South America and Europe.
 The closest airstrip to Playa Venao is located in the town of Pedasi, and the nearby town of Chitre is served by local flights to and from Panama City.
-Playa Venao is 220 miles from Panama City, via the four lane Pan-American Highway.
+Playa Venao is 220 miles from Panama City, via the four-lane Pan-American Highway.

 Bonhomia is a 46 hectare (114 Acre) estate that is fully titled, including frontage on the main road just 200 meters walking distance from the beach of Playa Venao.
-The property features at least ten hilltops with stunning ocean views, lots of old-growth tropical forest, and an abundance of water including a sand-and-rock-bottom river and two gorgeous creeks which border and run through the property.
+The property features at least ten hilltops with stunning ocean views, lots of old-growth tropical forest, and an abundance of water including a sand-and-rock-bottom river and two gorgeous creeks, which border and run through the property.

 Los Balsos River features several swimming holes, surrounded by old growth forest on both sites, making it a pristine and idyllic setting.
 You will occasionally spot deer nearby, as well as plenty of birds and several different species of monkeys, especially the white-faced Capuchin and Howler monkeys who visit daily.

 The possibilities with this property are really up to the imagination of its new owner.
 It could easily be turned into a private estate property, an eco-lodge, a permaculture and/or reforestation project.
 There are multiple ocean-view building sites that could be subdivided.
-The flat meadow at the entrance to the property by the main road would make a great sports complex, for soccer fields, an equestrian center, etc.

 Playa Venao Surfing